 Whether you desire more time with your family or more focused time to work on a particular project that’s going to move your business forward, a weekly rapid-fire power hour is a must.
-Consistently doing one gives you the ability to have extreme laser focus so you are fully present and most efficient when completing those tasks that seem particularly hard to knock off your list.
-A weekly power hour can clean the slate by clearing your desk, and possibly even your task list and inbox, so you can have more focused time for what matters most.
+Consistently doing one gives you the ability to have extreme laser focus so you are fully present and efficient when completing those tasks that seem particularly hard to knock off your list.
+A weekly power hour can clean the slate by clearing your desk and possibly even your task list and inbox, so you can have more focused time for what matters most.

 How To Get Started

-In addition to your weekly review, include a rapid fire power hour to knock out as many small tasks on your to-do list as possible.
+During your rapid-fire power hour, knock out as many small tasks on your to-do list as possible.
 Some may take only two minutes like a simple email, reviewing a document, or paying a bill.
-If you were to do those tasks sporadically throughout the week when they pop up, they would mess with the flow of your high priority tasks you are working on.
-They would also add up to be big time wasters because after work is interrupted for whatever reason, it takes an average of 23 minutes and 15 seconds to get back to the task.
-If you batch small tasks all together into one rapid fire power hour, however, you can address and complete all of those little tasks back-to-back with utmost efficiency.Complete small, quick tasks back-to-back as part of a weekly rapid fire power hour to knock out tasks efficiently and have more time for what matter most.Click To Tweet
+Others may take a little longer like comparing and booking flights.
+If you were to do those tasks sporadically throughout the week as they pop up, they would interrupt the flow of the high-priority tasks you are working on.
+They would also add up to big time wasters because each time your work flow is interrupted, it takes an average of 23 minutes and 15 seconds to get back to the level of concentration you were at previously.
+Alternatively, if you batch small tasks together into one rapid-fire power hour, you can address and complete all of those little tasks back-to-back with utmost efficiency.

-Smothering the Spark Before It Becomes A Fire
+Smothering The Spark Before It Becomes A Fire

 What To Include In Your Rapid Fire Power Hour

 You are in for a little surprise once you complete your first rapid fire power hour.
-You are going to get a burst of energy which may prompt creativity and new ideas because you are removing the incessant, nagging voices thinking about all that needs to be done, thus clearing your head and making room for more productive thought.
+You are going to get a burst of energy which may prompt creativity and new ideas because you are removing the incessant, nagging voices thinking about all that needs to get done, thus clearing your head and making room for more productive thought.
 Once you have accomplished all of the insignificant but necessary tasks on your to-do list by the end of each week, you will be able to start each Monday renewed with a clean slate.
-You will be able to accomplish high-priority tasks with ease at incredible speeds and have more time to focus on what really matters most.
+You will be able to accomplish high-priority tasks with greater ease at incredible speeds and have more time to focus on what matters most.

-Schedule time for a rapid-fire power hour each week, hold yourself to working through your task list intentionally during it, and you will be setting yourself up for success the following week.
+Schedule time for your rapid-fire power hour each week, hold yourself to working through your task list intentionally during it, and you will be setting yourself up for success the following week.
 It’s just one hour.
 Make the time!